JohnBetaCode/CarND-P8-PID_Controller/README.md

 3. Increase the D (`Kd_`) gain until the the oscillations go away (Critically damped).
 4. Repeat steps 2 and 3 until increasing the D (`Kd_`) gain does not stop the oscillations.
 5. Set P (`Kp_`) and D (`Kd_`) to the last stable values.
-6. Increase the I (`Ki_`) gain until it brings you to the setpoint with the number of oscillations desired (normally zero but a quicker response can be had if you don't mind a couple oscillations of overshoot)
+6. Increase the I (`Ki_`) gain until it brings you to the set-point with the number of oscillations desired (normally zero but a quicker response can be had if you don't mind a couple oscillations of overshoot)

 The disturbance in this case is apply manually a huge steering angle or take off the car from the center of the road.
 This is moving the mechanism by hand away from the set-point and letting go is enough.

 If the oscillations grow bigger and bigger then you need to reduce the P (`Kp_`) gain.
 If you set the D (`Kd_`) gain too high the system will begin to chatter (vibrate at a higher frequency than the P gain oscillations).
 If this happens, reduce the D (`Kd_`) gain until it stops.
 This method is quite similar to [Ziegler–Nichols method](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method).

-Sebastian Thrun presented a simple algorithm for tuning PID in his "How to Program a Robotic Car" class.
-It's called "twiddle", he describes it [here](https://www.youtube.com/watch?v=2uQ2BSzDvXs).
+Sebastian Thrun presented a simple algorithm for tuning PID in his ["How to Program a Robotic Car"](https://www.youtube.com/watch?v=2uQ2BSzDvXs) class.
+It's called "twiddle".
 Twiddle is very prone to finding local minima--this means that you could come up with a set of three constants that are okay, but not optimal for the situation.
-The problem of tuning PID constants is a subset of a more general search problem to find certain parameters to maximize utility (in this case, minimizing error of the PID algorithm).
-You can look into other general solutions to this problem, like hill-climbing, simulated annealing, genetic algorithms, etc. that might end up finding more optimal solutions.
+The problem of tuning PID constants is a subset of a more general search problem to find certain parameters to maximize utility, in this case, minimizing error of the PID algorithm for cross track error and speed reference.
+There's more general solutions to this problem, like hill-climbing, simulated annealing, genetic algorithms, etc. that might end up finding more optimal solutions, but for this exercise I just decided use the simple method already explained.

-I got the next parameters:
+So, I got the next parameters for the PID controllers:

     pid_steering -> Kd_ = 0.08000, Kd_ = 0.00000, Kd_ = 1.00000
     pid_speed ----> Kd_ = 0.02000, Kd_ = 0.00035, Kd_ = 1.00000

-Probabily these PID parameters are not the best solution for this problem, but whit these, I was able to drive safty the car to 50mph without leaving the road.
+Probably these PID parameters are not the best solution for this problem, but with these I was able to drive safely the car to 50 mph without leaving the road.

+In the next graphs to the left you can see the speed PID controller response and on the right the steering angle PID controller response.
+For speed Controller in these three cases you can see how the references of 20mph, 40mph, 50mph are followed.
+The seed controller just overshots a little bit the reference at the beginning due to the I factor. the curves in the road can be shown as disturbances for this PID controller, but you can see how it deals with with the throttle value.

+For the steering controller the response is some oscillating, but you can see how the cross track error tends to zero.

+Steering and Speed Controller response at 20mph:

 <img src="writeup_files/steering_pid_graph_20mph.png" alt="drawing" width="1000"/>

-Steering and Speed Controller at 20mph
+Steering and Speed Controllers response at 40mph:

 <img src="writeup_files/steering_pid_graph_40mph.png" alt="drawing" width="1000"/>

-Steering and Speed Controller at 40mph
+Steering and Speed Controller response at 40mph:

 <img src="writeup_files/steering_pid_graph_50mph.png" alt="drawing" width="1000"/>

-Steering and Speed Controller at 40mph

 ### **3 - Results**: